-The same rules should apply to online discussion forums, and they should be treated like any other form of communication (such as emails or face-to-face conversations).
+The same rules should apply to collaboration or social tools, and they should be treated like any other form of communication (such as emails or face-to-face conversations).
 Staff must also be aware that they will be held suitably accountable for their postings online.

-As a result, it is generally recommended that anonymous posts not be allowed to online discussion groups.
+As a result, it is generally recommended that anonymous posts not be allowed to collaboration spaces.
 This generates a stronger and more visible sense of accountability for online posts.

-At the end of the day, if staff can’t be trusted to act appropriately in online forums, then they shouldn’t be established in the first place.
+At the end of the day, if staff can’t be trusted to act appropriately in collaboration or social tools, then they shouldn’t be established in the first place.

 The role of facilitation

-In certain situations there may be a role for a facilitator to assist in running online discussion forums.
+In certain situations there may be a role for a facilitator to assist in running collaboration spaces.

 In this context, the role of the facilitator is to encourage discussions, ‘seed’ new topics, and to connect people (both online and offline).

 This potentially can be a very valuable activity, particularly when supporting the sharing of knowledge between professionals.
 For more of this, see the discussions on ‘communities of practice’ at the end of this article.

 Viability of online forums should be assessed before establishing